 And Paul uses a rare word authentein to indicate the kind of authority to which he was referring in 2:12 (it is the only time it is used in the New Testament).

 Indeed, many English translations of 1 Timothy 2:12 do not say women are not to “have authority” over men, but instead say they should not …

 … over men.

 And if you flip one page in the Bible, Paul says what kind of teaching and authority about which he is writing to Timothy in 1 Tim in the opening paragraph of the letter: the kind that involves a person disturbing the peace by acting like they are a “teacher of the law” (teaching was often treated above the scripture then) while they do not know what they are talking about.
 (1 Tim 1:2-8)

 That is, many view Paul, in 1 Tim 2:12, to simply ask women not to engage in the kind of teaching / authority in which they would wrongly grab authority to domineer over men and engage in that kind of teaching and authority, which of course normal, peaceful preaching, leading singing, reading scripture, etc., would not be.

 Does God’s Girls mention any of this?
 No.

-Instead, it does things like inform the girls that “your husband will be the authority figure to whom you submit” while quoting Ephesians 5:22-24 (wives submit to your husbands) and 25-28 (husbands love your wives like Christ loved the church and died for it).
+Instead, God’s Girls does things like inform the girls that “your husband will be the authority figure to whom you submit” while quoting Ephesians 5:22-28 (wives submit to your husbands and husbands love your wives).

 “Submit to one another out of reverence for Christ.”